The Absent-Minded Beggar: History

 Meanwhile, by 25 October, Kipling was plotting with Harmsworth on how to maximise the fundraising from the poem.
 In addition to having it recited at entertainments, he suggested finding a composer to set it to a "common + catchy" tune.
-The country's premier composer, Sir Arthur Sullivan, was immediately asked to set the poem to music.
+On 1 November, the country's premier composer, Sir Arthur Sullivan, was asked to set the poem to music.
 Sullivan had written some 20 operas, including fourteen comic operas with W. S. Gilbert, and a large volume of songs, orchestral pieces and other music.
-Although he was in the middle of composing his next opera, The Rose of Persia (which was to be his last completed opera), Sullivan agreed.
+Although he was in the middle of orchestrating and rehearsing his next opera, The Rose of Persia (his last completed opera), Sullivan agreed.
 Both Kipling and Sullivan declined proffered fees for creating the song.
-Artist Richard Caton Woodville, within several days, provided an illustration, titled "A Gentleman in Kharki", showing a wounded but defiant British Tommy in battle.
+Artist Richard Caton Woodville Jr., within several days, provided an illustration, titled "A Gentleman in Kharki", showing a wounded but defiant British Tommy in battle.
 This illustration was included in "art editions" of the poem and song.

 In 1897, Sullivan had agreed to compose music for Kipling's poem Recessional, but he never completed the song.
-When asked to set "The Absent-Minded Beggar" to music two years later, Sullivan found Kipling's verses so difficult to set that he told his diary, "if it wasn't for charity's sake, I could never have undertaken the task".
+When asked to set "The Absent-Minded Beggar" to music two years later, Sullivan found Kipling's verses difficult to set and said, "if it wasn't for charity's sake, I could never have undertaken the task".
 Still, the experienced composer completed the music in four days, on 5 November 1899, and it was published by Enoch & Sons for the Daily Mail.
 The first public performance was sung by John Coates, under Sullivan's baton, at the Alhambra Theatre on 13 November 1899, to a "magnificent reception" of an overflowing theatre.
 In 1900, "Kipling travelled to South Africa to help distribute the supplies bought with the funds raised by the song."